 - Identification date of the person or entity who issued the certificate (State, Health Authority)

-Following the announcement by the CDC that all adults over age 18 are eligible for a Covid-19 booster six months from their initial vaccination series (see: CDC Expands Eligibility for COVID-19 Booster Shots to All Adults), Syracuse Abroad will now require all participants in the fall 2022 Syracuse Florence program to receive a Covid-19 booster if they are eligible to receive one and if they have not been approved for an exemption from the Covid-19 vaccine by Syracuse University.
-Students should begin to seek out a locally available booster as soon as they are eligible.
+Following the announcement by the CDC that all adults over age 18 are eligible for a Covid-19 booster six months from their initial vaccination series (see: CDC Expands Eligibility for COVID-19 Booster Shots to All Adults), Syracuse Abroad will now require all participants in the Spring 2023 Syracuse Florence program to receive a Covid-19 booster if they are eligible to receive one and if they have not been approved for an exemption from the Covid-19 vaccine by Syracuse University.
 Note that anyone over 18 who has received the Johnson & Johnson vaccine previously is eligible for a booster 2 months after receiving their initial dose.

 As with your original vaccination card, you should also bring your original booster documentation with you when you travel.